 The girls were nice and the drinks were strong.
 This is one of those places that might be considered a Vegas stereotype: scantily clad girls serving you.
 It’s not everyone’s scene, but I didn’t mind.

 We tried the Michael Mina Pub 1842 later that evening (in the MGM).
-My food experience here was unpleasant, as in food poisoning unpleasant, and the waiter got my husband’s order completely wrong & didn’t try to fix it.
+My food experience here was unpleasant, as in food poisoning unpleasant, and the waiter got my partner’s order completely wrong & didn’t try to fix it.
 A strong “do not recommend” from me for this restaurant.
 My night ended here, I felt disgusting and went straight to bed.

 Our last full day in Vegas we went over to the Luxor to explore.
-I was disappointed to see they didn’t have the King Tut exhibit hubby and his cousins had talked about anymore.
+I was disappointed to see they didn’t have the King Tut exhibit my partner and his cousins had talked about anymore.
 Disappointed we grabbed a taxi and headed up to Fremont Street to check out Old Vegas.

 Again, it was cold, it was daytime and it was getting ready to rain.
 I’m sure the street is fun at night when the lights are on.
 I was happy to find this Fear and Loathing in Las Vegas mural at the end of the street.
 So we hopped back in a cab and headed back to the Strip.